All About Health Diagnosing and Treating Practitioners

 What Kind of Health Diagnosing & Treating Practitioner Job Opportunities Are There?

 In 2016, there was an estimated number of 56,400 jobs in the United States for Health Diagnosing and Treating Practitioner.
 New jobs are being produced at a rate of 13.3% which is above the national average.
 The Bureau of Labor Statistics predicts 7,500 new jobs for Health Diagnosing and Treating Practitioner by 2026.
-The BLS estimates 3,800 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 3,800 job openings in this field each year.

 The states with the most job growth for Health Diagnosing & Treating Practitioner are Colorado, Oregon, and Nevada.
 Watch out if you plan on working in Wyoming, South Dakota, or Mississippi.
 These states have the worst job growth for this type of profession.

-How Much Does a Health Diagnosing & Treating Practitioner Make?
+Salary for a Health Diagnosing & Treating Practitioner

 Health Diagnosing and Treating Practitioners who work in Maryland, District of Columbia, or Georgia, make the highest salaries.